ericwbailey/ericwbailey.website/source/published/i-doubled-down-on-rss.md

 - You may or may not see other parts of the site other than the published article.
 - You will not be able to comment on the published article directly and need to go to the source instead.

-Now compare that with typing “cnn.com” into google.com’s search (a ton of people visit URLs this way).
+Now compare that with typing “cnn​.com” into google​.com’s search (a ton of people visit URLs this way).
 We’ve clearly got our work cut out for us.

 ## &#x3C;/rss&#x3E;

-So, there you have it.
+So, there you have it:

 A random person on the internet who freaked out and jammed as much of his entire Twitter feed into his RSS reader as possible.
 He then freaked out about freaking out, and then freaked out again about the new prison he built for himself.

 I’m not sure I’d recommend doing what I did, but I do think RSS is an incredibly powerful, under-appreciated, and under-utilized technology.